apache/flink/docs/dev/table/hive/read_write_hive.md

 ### Partition Pruning

 Flink uses partition pruning as a performance optimization to limits the number of files and partitions that Flink reads when querying Hive tables.
-When you partition data, Flink only reads a subset of the partitions in a Hive table when a query matches certain filter criteria.
+When your data is partitioned, Flink only reads a subset of the partitions in a Hive table when a query matches certain filter criteria.

 ### Projection Pushdown